-Cravath, Swaine & Moore LLP, U.S. counsel for us and Shell Finance, and Cleary Gottlieb Steen & Hamilton LLP, U.S. counsel for any underwriters, will pass upon the validity of the debt securities, debt warrants and guarantees as to certain matters of New York law.
+Cravath, Swaine & Moore LLP, U.S. counsel for Royal Dutch Shell and Shell Finance, and Cleary Gottlieb, Steen & Hamilton LLP, U.S. counsel for any underwriters, will pass upon the validity of the debt securities, debt warrants and guarantees as to certain matters of New York law.
 Slaughter and May, our English solicitors, will pass upon the validity of the debt securities, guarantees, warrants and ordinary shares as to certain matters of English law.
-De Brauw, our Dutch counsel, will pass upon Dutch law matters.
+De Brauw Blackstone Westbroek N.V., our Dutch counsel, will pass upon Dutch law matters.